vachik123/conway/README.md

 Howdy!
 My submission is novel in a few ways, including an event visualization timeline, and measuring code quality alongside security.

-For detection, I created River models that were trained on LLM-labelled real and synthetic event data.
+For detection, I used online River models that were trained on LLM-labelled real and synthetic event data.
 To achieve this, I pull from repo contexts and use a sizable number of feature weights.

 In other words, I have covered the bonus points section of the instructions.